Government calls emergency Cobra meeting in wake of sixth day of violence

 Police clashed with crowds as the escalating violence – one week on from the Southport stabbings – continued over the weekend across the country.

+More than 300 people have been arrested in less than a week.

-Several suspects are due to face charges in court on Monday, as ministers and police chiefs are due to descend on Downing Street for the meeting which will set out the response for the coming days in a bid to clamp down on further unrest.
+Several suspects faced charges in court on Monday, as ministers and police chiefs descended on Westminster for the meeting setting out the response for the coming days in a bid to clamp down on further unrest.

+Calls for the army to be brought in have so far been dismissed, with the Government insisting the police already have the resources needed to respond.

-Facing the biggest challenge to his premiership so far, Prime Minister Sir Keir Starmer addressed the nation on Sunday, telling perpetrators they would “regret” engaging in “far-right thuggery” and promising those involved in unrest that they would “face the full force of the law”.
+It comes as Prime Minister Sir Keir Starmer addressed the nation on Sunday amid the biggest challenge to his premiership so far, telling perpetrators they would “regret” engaging in “far-right thuggery” and promising those involved in unrest that they would “face the full force of the law”.

-Four men are due to appear in court in Belfast after violence broke out in Northern Ireland, with others called before magistrates in Merseyside, South Tyneside and Teesside.
+A 30-year-old man accused of swinging a stick at a woman during disorder outside Sheffield City Hall sobbed in the dock as he denied the charges against him.

+But despite vows to handle cases quickly, it emerged those accused of being involved in unrest in Bristol are not due to face court until September.

-It comes as one of her predecessors, Dame Priti Patel, said she would not feel safe in some of the areas where violence unfolded and that the racism on display was no different from that of the 1970s and 1980s.
+Meanwhile, former home secretary Dame Priti Patel said she would not feel safe in some of the areas where violence unfolded and that the racism on display was no different from that of the 1970s and 1980s.

 The Home Office brought in urgent measures on Sunday to make sure mosques were offered extra protection so any threats of more attacks on places of worship could be responded to quickly.